jesselessa/rover-js/README.md

 ## Contact

-For inquiries, contact me via [LinkedIn](https://www.linkedin.com/in/jessica-elessa/).
+For inquiries, you can contact me via [LinkedIn](https://www.linkedin.com/in/jessica-elessa/).

 ---